MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What is OOP</summary>
 <br>

->OOP stands for Object-Oriented Programming, a programming paradigm based on the concept of "objects", which can contain data and code that manipulates the data.
+>OOP stands for Object-Oriented Programming, a programming paradigm based on the concept of `objects`, which can contain data and code that manipulates the data.
 </details>
 <details>
 <summary>“first-class everything”</summary>